tubalcaine/bigfix-mobile-enterprise/cmd/bem/README.md

 ## Overview

-The BEM (BigFix Enterprise Mobile) server is the main application component that provides a REST API gateway to BigFix servers.
+The BEM (BigFix Enterprise Mobile) server is the main application component that provides a secure HTTPS REST API gateway to BigFix servers.
 It handles authentication, caching, request routing, and format conversion between mobile clients and BigFix infrastructure.

+**Security Note**: The server operates in HTTPS-only mode.
+TLS certificate and key are required for operation.

 ## Files Overview